jhpyle/docassemble/_docs/docker.md

 docker push yourdockerhubusername/mydocassemble
 {% endhighlight %}

-# Upgrading a docker image
+# Upgrading docassemble when using Docker

 As new versions of **docassemble** become available, you can obtain the latest version by running: